hanjinliu/starfile-rs/README.md

   ![](images/time-large-block.png)

   Reading lines and whitespace trimming are performed in Rust.
 This speeds up the parsing significantly even though the table parsing is similarly done by `pandas`.
-If you use `polars.DataFrame`, the performance gain is more significant.
+If you use `polars`, the performance gain is more significant.

 ### Type Safety